 The Book of Habakkuk: An Exegetical-Theological Commentary on the Hebrew Text

 It has been my experience that most commentaries on the book of Habakkuk, a little known book of the Old Testament, get so caught up in the minutiae of scholarly controversies that they miss what God has to say for the church today through Habakkuk.
 This commentary is the author’s attempt to bring scholarly rigour and thoughtfulness together with faithful attention to the purpose and significance of this book for us today.
 It strikes a balance between technicality, working through the Hebrew text and its difficulties, and practicality, applying each major section of the text to contemporary needs.
 After an extensive introduction discussing the significant issues and laying the groundwork for interpreting Habakkuk, this commentary walks through the text paragraph by paragraph and verse by verse.
 With a balance of theological reflection and exegetical depth, a wide variety of readers will find something to take away from this commentary.

-A first draft of this commentary is on track to be completed by the end of 2018.
+A first draft of this commentary now finished.
+I hope to have it edited and published by the end of 2019 or early 2020.